Free Robotics Course For Gifted Girls

 - The learner must not be an existing or former student of Adelaide Robotics Academy.

 - The candidate must demonstrate an interest in STEM areas.
-The preferred method will be by presenting the latest school report, which must include A or B grades in at least one of the following subjects: Science, Maths or Technology.
-If the students are not able to produce such a document, they may be offered the option to take an exam that will test their reasoning capabilities.
+The preferred method will be to present the latest school report, which must include A or B grades in at least one of the following subjects: Science, Mathematics, or Technology.
+If students are unable to produce such a document, they may be offered the option to take an exam that will test their reasoning capabilities.

 - They must bring their own laptops (Windows or Mac).

-If you are interested in securing your children future career and they meet the above conditions, please contact us to enrol in the course.
+If you are interested in securing your children’s future career and they meet the above conditions, please contact us to enrol in the course.

 Who are we?

-Adelaide Robotics Academy is a STEM school for students between 10 and 18.
-We run an after-school club at Thebarton Community Centre as well as incursions for schools and in Adelaide.
+The Adelaide Robotics Academy is a STEM school for students aged 10 to 18.
+We run an after-school club at Thebarton Community Centre as well as incursions for schools in Adelaide.

-At Adelaide Robotics Academy students learn Computational Thinking, Programming, Engineering based on a curriculum designed by Carnegie Mellon University.
+At the Adelaide Robotics Academy, students learn Computational Thinking, Programming, and Engineering based on a curriculum designed by Carnegie Mellon University.

 The syllabus includes resources, materials, competitions, and tools for EV3, Arduino and Tello.
-The courses provide a structured sequence of programming activities in real-world project-based contexts.
+The courses offer a structured sequence of programming activities within real-world, project-based contexts.

-On completion, students are invited to take a practical test and a theoretical 70 questions exam, and if successful, they are awarded a Certificate from Carnegie Mellon University.
+Upon completion, students are invited to take a practical test and a 70-question theoretical exam.
+If successful, they are awarded a Certificate from Carnegie Mellon University.

 Apart from building and programming EV3 robots, we learn Electronics by creating custom Arduino robots.
 Additionally, we have special classes for DJI drone programming.
 Both the coding and engineering courses are based on the principles of Computational Thinking.